Joining InCommon is the first step toward accessing several services:

 See the fee schedule - there is a one-time registration fee and an annual fee.

-- The one-time registration fee covers the costs of vetting your organization, and identity proofing your executive and administrator.
+- The one-time registration fee covers the costs of vetting your organization, and identity proofing your Executive and Site Administrators.

 - The annual fee supports the ongoing operations of the federation.
-Annual fees are prorated for the first year of participation, based on the quarter in which an organization joins the federation.
+Annual fees are prorated on a daily basis in the first year, based on the day and month in which a participant joins.

 5. Register Your Executive and Administrator for Identity Verification